rigoudyg/climaf/doc/howto.rst

 and loading the resulting file ``<climaf_install_dir>/doc/_build/html/index.html`` in your browser.

+Also : part of the doc (e.g. section :ref:`api` ) is built from the Python docstrings (docstrings at the beginning of classes, modules, functions, .....).
+The full python object path let you know where to find the corresponding file and docstring, in dicrectory <climaf_install_dir>/climaf

 Once happy with the result, please contribute your work for a merge in next CliMAF release as described at :ref:`contributing_changes`